pingnova/depottextline/README.md

 Twilio offers a service where our application can be notified every time someone sends an SMS message to the text line.

-This recieve-sms service [works via Webhook](https://www.twilio.com/docs/sms/tutorials/how-to-receive-and-reply-python).
+This receive-sms service [works via Webhook](https://www.twilio.com/docs/sms/tutorials/how-to-receive-and-reply-python).
 That means that Twilio sends an HTTP request to our application.
 Here's Twilio's own diagram of how this works:

 ![](readme/twilio_webhook.png)